How to prevent burst pipes

 How to stop a burst pipe

-Turn off the water supply at the stopcock, open taps in the property to safely release water from the system to drains, and try to catch any excess water in a bucket or other container.
-Do not use any electrical devices if you believe these may have been affected by the escaping water.
-You will need to get the electrics checked by a qualified and competent electrician for safety reasons.
+Do not use any electrics if you believe these may have been affected by the escaping water.
+For safety reasons, you will need to get the electrics checked by a qualified and competent electrician.

 Devices are available that can detect excessive water flow and either send a warning or automatically turn off the water.
 Leak detection systems are also available, which send a warning to a designated person, enabling them to take appropriate action and hopefully mitigate any damage.